fathimasameera/LayoffEDA/README.md

 ## Overview

 This repository contains the code and analysis for an exploratory data analysis (EDA) project on layoffs using the 'layoffs_data.csv' dataset.
-The dataset tracks and analyzes layoffs in various companies, providing insights into workforce reductions within different industries and geographical locations.
+The dataset tracks and analyses layoffs in various companies, providing insights into workforce reductions within different industries and geographical locations.

 ## Project Structure

-- **code**: Contains the Jupyter Notebook or Python script used for data analysis.
+- **code(EDALayoff.ipynb)**: Contains the Jupyter Notebook or Python script used for data analysis.
-- **data**: Stores the 'layoffs_data.csv' dataset.
-- **images**: Contains images or visualizations generated during the analysis.
-- **README.md**: The main documentation file you are currently reading.
+- **README.md**: The main documentation file.
+- **data(layoffs_data.csv)**: Stores the 'layoffs_data.csv' dataset.

 ## Dataset